supseven-at/cleverreach/Documentation/Introduction/About/Index.rst

 What does it do?
 ================
 This extension provides finishers and validators for the CleverReach newletter marketing solution.
-It supports the form extensions ext:form (core extension) and powermail.
+It has its own plugin and integrates with the core extension EXT:form